-Probe says MP should be suspended for Covid breach
+Margaret Ferrier: MP facing Commons suspension for Covid train trip

 She then took the train home to Glasgow after being told she had tested positive.

-She lost the SNP whip and has since pled guilty to breaching Covid rules.
+She lost the SNP whip and has since pleaded guilty to breaching Covid rules.
+She was sentenced to carry out 270 hours of community service.

+The charge stated that she had failed to self isolate and had "exposed people to risk of infection, illness and death".

+Labour would have high hopes of winning any by-election in Rutherglen.
+Ms Ferrier had a majority of 5,230 at the last general election when she won for the SNP, with Labour finishing second.